-Probationary and clinical faculty shall be reviewed annually.
+Probationary tenure track and probationary clinical faculty shall be reviewed annually.
 Associate professors shall be reviewed every other year.
-Full professors shall be reviewed upon request or at the discretion of the chair.
+Professors shall be reviewed upon request or at the discretion of the chair.

 10.5 Peer Evaluation of Extension Teaching

 Peer evaluation of extension teaching is intended to identify teaching quality characteristics that cannot be obtained from students/participants.
 These reviews should provide not only an assessment of the faculty member's teaching but also advice to improve a faculty member's teaching.